 Let me explain.
 Kombu/kelp varieties of seaweed are one of the highest in iodine, providing significantly more than your child’s daily requirements.

-Please note that 99% of the iodine from kombu is lost into water on boiling after fifteen minutes.
+Please note that 99% of the iodine from the kombu is lost in water after boiling after fifteen minutes.
 If you use seaweed to prepare a broth, you will find that the broth rather than the seaweed itself now holds the iodine.